Sources Confirm Thomas Ravenel Won't Be Involved In Season 5 'Southern Charm' Reunion, Fans React

 Everybody has been buzzing about Thomas Ravenel and his future involvement in the Bravo series Southern Charm amid his issues related to multiple sexual assault allegations against him.
 There were rumors swirling that he was banned from the Season 5 reunion that is coming up as well as that he was fired from future seasons.
-Now, confirmation regarding the reunion tidbit has emerged and fans have plenty to say about these developments.
+Now, confirmation regarding the reunion tidbit has emerged, and fans have plenty to say about these developments.

 It seems that the official confirmation about Thomas Ravenel not attending the Southern Charm reunion taping came directly from Bravo’s The Daily Dish.
 After avoiding any official comment on Ravenel’s future with the series as they investigated the sexual assault claims, they now are ready to go on the record it seems.